-Everson and the player personnel office oversee evaluation of current and future prospects, organize unofficial and official recruiting visits, plan recruiting-related travel for position coaches, directing gameday recruiting events, coordinate summer prospect camps, and act as a staff liaisons between other Vanderbilt University departments, high school coaching staffs and National Football League personnel.
+Everson and the player personnel office oversee evaluation of current and future prospects, organize unofficial and official recruiting visits, plan recruiting-related travel for position coaches, directing game day recruiting events, coordinate summer prospect camps, and act as a staff liaisons between other Vanderbilt departments, high school coaching staffs and National Football League personnel.

-A native of Brentwood, Tenn., Everson spent one year as team operations coordinator for the NFL’s Tennessee Titans franchise.
+A native of Brentwood, Tennessee, Everson spent one year as team operations coordinator for the NFL’s Tennessee Titans.

-From 2009-2015, Everson served at Nebraska under Head Coach Bo Pelini.
+From 2009-15, Everson served at Nebraska under head coach Bo Pelini.
 He started with the Cornhuskers serving four years as director of high school relations before being promoted to assistant director of football operations.

-Everson was a two-time team captain at Ohio University for Head Coach Frank Solich.
+Everson was a two-time team captain at Ohio for head coach Frank Solich.
 He earned four letters playing quarterback, starting 27 career games for the Bobcats.
 As a senior in 2006, Everson guided Ohio to a 9-5 regular and postseason appearance in the GMAC Bowl.
 That year, working under current Vanderbilt quarterback coach Gerry Gdowski, Everson threw for 1,356 yards and seven touchdowns.

-Everson completed multiple degrees from Ohio University.
+Everson completed multiple degrees from Ohio.
 He earned a bachelor’s degree in 2007 in management, and later completed master’s degrees in business administration in 2008 and sports administration in 2009.

 Everson was a prep standout at Brentwood High School just south of Nashville.
 As a senior, he was named All-Midstate Player of the Year by the Tennessean and was a finalist for Tennessee’s Mr. Football Award.

 Everson is married to the former Leah Luther.